Matriculation Fee Frequently Asked Questions

 Students who withdraw on the first day of classes or after will be assessed the matriculation fee.
 Students who do a complete withdrawal, drop all courses for the term, before the first day of classes will NOT be assessed the fee.

 Will students pay the fee again if they move from undergraduate to graduate level studies at the UO?

 No. Students will be expected to pay the fee once and only once.

 Do CEP students pay the fee?

 No. Community Education Program (CEP) students are non-admitted, thus non-matriculated students.

 If CEP students do not pay a matriculation fee, will they pay separately for those services covered by the matriculation fee?

-No. CEP students will not be required to pay for transcripts or for change of program fees.
-(Other matriculation fee-related services do not apply to CEP students.)
+No. CEP students will not be required to pay for change of program fees or other matriculation fee-related services.

 Do re-enrolling students pay the matriculation fee?